-Veterans with mild traumatic brain injury have brain abnormalitiesFebruary 7th, 2013 in Psychology & Psychiatry /
+Veterans with mild traumatic brain injury have brain abnormalitiesFebruary 7, 2013 in Medicine & Health / Psychology & Psychiatry

 Mild traumatic brain injury (TBI), including concussion, is one of the most common types of neurological disorder, affecting approximately 1.3 million Americans annually.
 It has received more attention recently because of its frequency and impact among two groups of patients: professional athletes, especially football players; and soldiers returning from mid-east conflicts with blast-related TBI.
 An estimated 10 to 20 percent of the more than 2 million U.S. soldiers deployed in Iraq or Afghanistan have experienced TBI.